 Step 2: To get to System Recovery, click "Next."
 There are two things to pick from.
 If you have already backed up your data, you can use Destructive Recovery to get a brand-new laptop.

-Step 3: The utility will finish formatting your laptop and then restart it.
+Step 3: The utility will finish formatting your laptop and restart it.
 Just be calm and wait until the end.

 Also Read: Google Chrome Not Connecting To Internet/Wifi?
 5 Simple Fixes.